Download files and directories from OSFSource:

 downloading.
 In such a case, a better strategy would be to use

 osf_ls_files() to list the contents of the directory and pass that output

-osf_upload() can be used to conveniently shuttle
+osf_upload() allow you to conveniently shuttle

 files back and forth between OSF and your local machine, it's important to